CARES Act Eviction Moratorium Explained

 Timeline

 Originally set to expire at midnight on December 31, 2020, the second stimulus package passed by Congress extended the moratorium on evictions through January 31, 2021.
-The second stimulus package also includes $25 billion in rental assistance for households facing income drops due to the pandemic, an addition welcomed by landlords and tenants alike.
+The second stimulus package also includes $25 billion in rental assistance for households facing income drops due to the pandemic, an addition welcomed by landlords and residents alike.

 As one of its first acts on Inauguration Day, the Biden Administration extended the ban once more through March 31, 2021.